Skip to main content

 • This is implemented at code level and is a core part of the subsystem design.

-• It is the "controller" that sits between Placements and Providers.
+• It is the 'controller' that sits between Placement and Provider plugins.

 • It allows Providers to respond to action requests.